SkillsFundingAgency/das-enterprise-automation-test-suite/src/SFA.DAS.EmployerIncentives.PaymentProcessTests/README.md

   }
 ```

-The value for UseLearningEndpointStorageDirectory must match the value used in SFA.DAS.EmployerIncentives.PaymentProcessTests
+The value for `UseLearningEndpointStorageDirectory` must match the value used in `SFA.DAS.EmployerIncentives.PaymentProcessTests`

-2. Set the SFA.DAS.EmployerIncentives.Api, SFA.DAS.EmployerIncentives.Functions.DomainMessageHandlers and SFA.DAS.EmployerIncentives.Functions.PaymentsProcess projects projects as start up projects
+2. Set the `SFA.DAS.EmployerIncentives.Api`, `SFA.DAS.EmployerIncentives.Functions.DomainMessageHandlers` and `SFA.DAS.EmployerIncentives.Functions.PaymentsProcess` projects projects as start up projects

 ### Running the tests

-1. Run the 3 projects from the SFA.DAS.EmployerIncentives solution
+1. Run the 3 projects from the `SFA.DAS.EmployerIncentives` solution
 2. Run the tests